Ouwen/BME-590-Machine-Learning-in-Imaging/session/session_0/2 Github Instructions.md

 #### Video Instructions: [Private Public Github Repo Setup](https://youtu.be/kOZxQyfllYY)

 1. Create a completely empty private repo.
 This should be free, but please tell us if it is not.
 [Add us as collaborators by going into settings -> collaborators](https://stackoverflow.com/questions/7920320/adding-a-collaborator-to-my-free-github-account).
-Our github tags are: @ouwen @kevinczhou @roarke
+Our github tags are: @ouwen @kevinczhou @roarke, @mariachacko, @a-poorva

 2. Clone the class repo.
 (If you already cloned skip this step).
 This repo is refered to as the `origin` and we start on the `master` branch.